Purpose of this article

 Energy efficiency measures

-Energy efficiency measure | Definitions from the 2023 GRESB Real Estate Reference Guide |
+Energy efficiency measure | Definition |

-Automatic meter readings (AMR) | Meter readings taken automatically at predefined frequencies by building management systems or smart metering systems. |
+Automatic energy meter readings (AMR) | Meter readings taken automatically at predefined frequencies by building management systems or smart metering systems. |

-Automation system upgrades / replacements | Refers to the computer-based centralized system installed in buildings that controls and monitors equipment such as ventilation, air conditioning, heating, lighting, alarms and communications.
+Automation system upgrades/replacements | Upgrades to computer-based centralised systems that control and monitor building equipment such as ventilation, air conditioning, heating, lighting, alarms, and communications. |

-Management systems upgrades / replacements | Computer‐based automated systems that monitor and control all energy‐related systems, including all mechanical and electrical equipment in buildings. |
+Management systems upgrades/replacements | Computer-based automated systems that monitor and control all energy-related systems, including all mechanical and electrical equipment. |

-Installation of high-efficiency equipment and appliances | Specification and purchase of electrical equipment and appliances that minimize the building‘s energy needs.
-This includes, but it is not limited to: energy efficient lighting upgrades/replacements and HVAC system upgrades/replacements. |
+Installation of high-efficiency equipment and appliances | Specification and purchase of electrical equipment and appliances that minimise the asset's energy needs, including energy efficient lighting and HVAC upgrades. |

-Installation of on-site renewable energy | Renewable energy produced on-site, to meet some or all of the building’s energy requirements. |
+Installation of on-site renewable energy | Renewable energy produced on-site to meet some or all of the asset's energy requirements. |

-Occupier engagement / informational technologies | Communication and information technologies implemented to inform and engage with tenants in regards to their energy use. |
+Occupier engagement / informational technologies | Communication and information technologies implemented to inform and engage with tenants regarding their energy use. |

-Smart grid / smart building technologies | Computer-based control and automation of electricity network systems, to support and manage electricity demand in a sustainable, integrated manner. |
+Smart grid / smart building technologies | Computer-based control and automation of electricity network systems to support and manage electricity demand sustainably. |

-Systems commissioning or retro-commissioning | The process of ensuring that systems are designed, installed, and functionally tested, and that they are capable of being operated and maintained to perform optimally. |
+Systems commissioning or retro-commissioning | Ensuring that systems are designed, installed, functionally tested, and capable of being operated and maintained to perform optimally. |

 Wall / roof insulations | N/A |